Barry L. Klein

 Mr. Klein’s career has provided him with a unique perspective on employee benefits and the employee benefits industry.
 He began his career at the National Office of the Internal Revenue Service in Washington, D.C. and he was in-house employee benefits counsel at the Prudential Insurance Company of America and then at The Vanguard Group, Inc. Prudential and Vanguard are among the nation’s largest managers of retirement plan assets.
 Mr. Klein advised these companies with respect to the full range of services and products that they provide to employee benefit plans and was instrumental in the design and marketing of new products.

 Mr. Klein is recognized by Chambers USA as a leader in employee benefits and compensation law.
-Chambers notes he is "esteemed for his 'strong business sense' and 'level-headed approach' " and calls him an "'extremely knowledgeable' employee benefits attorney, especially in the area of executive compensation."
+In the 2015 edition, Chambers stated that he is noted for his "deep experience in ERISA law" and is praised for his "ability to grasp issues quickly and approach things from a very practical business perspective."
+Chambers has also noted that he is "esteemed for his 'strong business sense and level-headed approach" and calls him an "’extremely knowledgeable' employee benefits attorney, especially in the area of executive compensation."

 COMMUNITY SERVICE & AFFILIATIONS